ezaquarii/vpn-at-home/README.rst

     $ git clone https://github.com/ezaquarii/vpn-at-home
     $ cd vpnathome
+    $ make install_build_deps  # apt-get only, other distros must do it manually
     $ make devel
     ... backend is bootstrapped ...
     ... frontend is bootstrapped ...